loopbackio/loopback-next/docs/site/Server.md

 ## Usage

-LoopBack 4 currently offers the [`@loopback/rest`](https://github.com/strongloop/loopback-next/tree/master/packages/rest)
+LoopBack 4 offers the [`@loopback/rest`](https://github.com/strongloop/loopback-next/tree/master/packages/rest)
-package out of the box which provides an HTTP based server implementation handling requests over REST called `RestServer`.
+package out of the box, which provides HTTP/HTTPS based server called `RestServer` for handling REST requests.

 In order to use it in your application, all you need to do is have your application class extend `RestApplication`, and it will provide you with an instance of RestServer listening on port 3000.
 The following shows how to make use of it:

 ```ts
 import {RestApplication, RestServer} from '@loopback/rest';